-Next up are the IC sockets.
-You can't bend the leads of a socket like you can with the other components, so it won't stay in on its own until it is soldered.
+Next up is the IC socket.
+You can't bend the leads of the socket like you can with the other components, so it won't stay in on its own until it is soldered.

-Again, it's much easier to do this upside down with gravity holding it in place for you, so you'll want do this before you do any of the taller components.
+Again, it's much easier to do this with gravity holding it in place for you, so you'll want install the socket before you do any of the taller components.

-Installing the ICs
+Installing the IC

-Don't insert the ICs into the sockets just yet.
+Don't insert the IC into the socket just yet.
 We will do this in a later step, after we've finished soldering the tallest components (the polarized capacitors).
 This information is just listed here for reference.

-The legs of the IC are bent outward slightly during manufacturing, so they'll need to be bent back inward before it can be inserted into the socket.
+The legs of the IC are bent outward slightly during manufacturing, so they'll need to be bent back inward before they can be inserted into the sockets.